WELCOME TO MISHKAN ISRAEL

 More than a place.
 We’re a community.

 Serving the greater New Haven area since 1840, Congregation Mishkan Israel is a progressive Reform synagogue known for its demographically diverse, socially active congregation.
 Located in Hamden, we are a group of individuals who enjoy connecting with people who have an interest in spiritual growth, community involvement and celebration.
 We welcome you and hope that you will join us!

-CMI will be livestreaming our main High Holy Day services on both Rosh Hashanah and Yom Kippur so that members and friends who are unable to attend in person due to difficulties or distance are able to enjoy the holidays.
+Services are livestreamed so that members and friends who were unable to attend in person can enjoy Shabbat, the holidays and lifecycle events.
 To watch our service on your computer or mobile device, click here.